 School buses are considered to be one of the safest vehicles on the road, however, the district wants to keep its students and other passengers as safe as possible.
-Seat belts for all passengers will add an extra layer of protection.
-For buses where seat belts have been provided it is mandatory that they be worn at all times.
+Seat belts for all passengers will add an extra layer of protection for passengers.
+The seat belts will be a mandatory requirement to be worn at all times, by all passengers when on a school bus equipped with seat belts.